dvolk/sc/README.md

 #### Using docker containers

-You can use systemd to wrap a docker container, for example:
+You can use a systemd service to wrap a docker container, for example:

 ```
   - name: docker.postgres